Java: Natural environment

 Java is an island with a large amount of biodiversity.
 The natural environment of Java is tropical rainforest, with ecosystems ranging from coastal mangrove forest on the north coast, rocky coastal cliffs on the southern coast, and low-lying tropical forest to high altitude rainforest on the slopes of mountainous volcanic regions in the interior.
 The Javan environment and climate gradually alters from west to east; from wet and humid dense rainforest in western parts, to a dry savanna environment in the east, corresponding to the climate and rainfall in these regions.

 Male Javan rhino shot in 1934 in West Java.
 Today only small numbers of Javan rhino survive in Ujung Kulon; it is the world's rarest rhino.

 Javan wildlife originally supported a rich biodiversity, where numbers of endemic species of flora and fauna flourished; such as the Javan rhinoceros, Javan banteng, Javan warty pig, Javan silvery gibbon, Javan lutung, Java mouse-deer, Javan rusa, and Javan leopard.
-With over 450 bird species and 37 endemic species including the Javan green magpie, Java sparrow, Javan hawk-eagle, and Javan peafowl, Java is a birdwatcher's paradise.
+With over 450 bird species and 37 endemic species including the Javan green magpie, Java sparrow, Javan hawk-eagle, Javan peafowl, and Javan blue-banded kingfisher, Java is a birdwatcher's paradise.
 There are about 130 freshwater fish species in Java.
 There are also several endemic amphibian species in Java, including 5 species of tree frogs.

 Since ancient times, people have opened the rainforest, altered the ecosystem, shaped the landscapes and created rice paddy and terraces to support the growing population.
 Javan rice terraces have existed for more than a millennium and had supported ancient agricultural kingdoms.
 The growing human population has put severe pressure on Java's wildlife, as rainforests were diminished and confined to highland slopes or isolated peninsulas.
 Some of Java's endemic species are now critically endangered, with some already extinct; Java used to have Javan tigers and Javan elephants, but both have been rendered extinct.
 Today, several national parks exist in Java that protect the remnants of its fragile wildlife, such as Ujung Kulon, Mount Halimun-Salak, Gede Pangrango, Baluran, Meru Betiri, Bromo Tengger Semeru and Alas Purwo.